Konservin/filters_test/README.md

 3. Change new filter mode from Modal to FullScreen mode
 4. Add new criteria
 5. Add new criteria to new or existing filters
-6. Delete criteria fromnew or existing filters
+6. Delete criteria from new or existing filters
-7. Save new or existing criteria'
+7. Save new or existing criteria
-8. ypeToggle criteria subtype and value depending on criteria type
+8. Toggle criteria subtype and value depending on criteria type